bongiozzo/musica_mustdie/output/band_atreyu.md

 # Atreyu

-Дискография
+## Дискография

-"Suicide Notes And Butterfly Kisses" 2002, Metalcore "The Curse" 2004, Metalcore
+### "Suicide Notes And Butterfly Kisses" 2002, Metalcore

+1. A Song For the Optimist
+2. Dilated
+3. Ain’t Love Grand
+4. Living Each Day Like You’re Already Dead
+5. Deanne The Arsonist
+6. Someone’s Standing On My Chest
+7. At Least I Know I’m A Sinner
+8. Tulips are Better
+9. A Vampire’s Lament
+10. Lip Gloss and Black

+### "The Curse" 2004, Metalcore

+1. Blood Children (An Introduction)
+2. Bleeding Mascara
+3. Right Side Of The Bed Download
+4. This Flesh A Tomb
+5. You Eclipsed By Me
+6. The Crimson Download
+7. The Remembrance Ballad
+8. An Interlude
+9. Corseting
+10. Demonology And Heartache
+11. My Sanity On The Funeral Pyre
+12. Nevada‘s Grace
+13. Five Vicodin Chased With A Shot Of Clarity

-"A Death-grip On Yesterday" 2006, Metalcore
+### "A Death-grip On Yesterday" 2006, Metalcore

+1. Creature
+2. Shameful
+3. Our Sick Story (Thus Far)
+4. The Theft
+5. We Stand Up
+6. Ex’s And Oh’s
+7. Your Private War
+8. My Fork In The Road (Your Knife In My Back)
+9. Untitled Finale

-"The Best Of...
+### "The Best Of...
 (CD/DVD)" 2007, Metalcore

+1. Lip Gloss And Black
+2. Ain't Love Grand
+3. Living Each Day Like You're Already Dead
+4. A Song For The Optimists
+5. Deanne The Arsonist
+6. Tulips Are Better
+7. Someone's Standing On My Chest
+8. Bleeding Mascara
+9. Right Side Of The Bed
+10. You Eclipsed By Me
+11. The Crimson
+12. Demonology And Heartache
+13. My Sanity On The Funeral Pyre
+14. Creature
+15. Untitled Finale
+16. Ex's And Oh's
+17. Shameful
+18. The Theft
+19. [DVD] 'Aint Love Grand (Music Video)
+20. [DVD] Lip Gloss And Black (Music Video)
+20. [DVD] The Crimson (Music Video)
+21. [DVD] Right Side Of The Bed (Music Video)
+22. [DVD] Ex's And Oh's (Music Video)
+23. [DVD] The Theft (Music Video)

+### "Lead Sails Paper Anchor" 2007, Metalcore

+1. Doomsday
+2. Honor
+3. Falling Down
+4. Becoming The Bull
+5. Lose It
+6. Two Becomes One
+7. No One Cares
+8. Can't Happen Here
+9. Slow Burn
+10. Blow
+11. Lead Sails (And A Paper Anchor)

-"Lead Sails Paper Anchor" 2007, Metalcore "Congregation of the Damned" 2009, Metalcore
+### "Congregation of the Damned" 2009, Metalcore

+1. «Stop!
+Before It's Too Late And We've Destroyed It All» 3:52
+2. «Bleeding Is A Luxury» 3:32
+3. «Congregation of The Damned» 3:30
+4. «Coffin Nails» 3:22
+5. «Black Days Begin» 3:54
+6. «Gallows» 3:28
+7. «Storm To Pass» 3:47
+8. «You Were The King, Now You're Unconscious» 5:08
+9. «Insatiable» 4:00
+10. «So Wrong» 3:20
+11. «Ravenous» 3:07
+12. «Lonely» 3:40
+13. «Wait For You» 4:01
+Bonuses:
+14. «We Are The Living Dead» 3:45
+15. «Bravery» 3:43
+16. «Another Night (Wishing I Wasn't Here)» 4:16

-"Long Live (Single)" 2015, Metalcore
+### "Long Live (Single)" 2015, Metalcore

+1. Long Live   03:29

 ## Отношения с другими группами